Skip to main content

 Prior to the pandemic, e-commerce and logistics were geared toward the peak season (early November through January).
 Distribution networks would ramp up for peak, then struggle with underutilized capacity for the remaining nine months.
 In 2020, the peak began in mid-March and hasn’t slowed.
 The challenge now for many smaller enterprises is how to innovate and grow within a peak environment that never subsides.
 Enterprises no longer have the luxury of a downtime during which to upgrade facilities to increase capacity and integrate new technology.

-The e-commerce giants have an easier time integrating new technology organically because their technology stacks are already built.
+The e-commerce giants have an easier time integrating robotic warehouse automation technology organically because their technology stacks are already built.
 Smaller enterprises must work to bridge this chasm.
 One of the advantages of advanced robotics is that it can be integrated into operations without taking down a system or facility.
 Robotics can be added little by little, in a modular fashion, without major disruptions.

 There is a significant need among both types of businesses for a partner and integrator that can develop, productize and scale solutions across the entire distribution network.

 The challenge for every enterprise is how to make these technologies work to meet the specific needs of the business.
-By combining the operational technology expertise of JR Automation with Hitachi’s core strengths in cloud infrastructure, data analytics and IT, we provide a digital thread that enables you to analyze your enterprise resource planning (ERP) for your entire supply chain.
+By combining the operational technology expertise of JR Automation with Hitachi’s core strengths in IT infrastructure, and advanced digital technologies such as AI/ML and data analytics, we provide a digital thread that enables you to analyze your enterprise resource planning (ERP) for your entire supply chain.
 With this analysis, you can truly understand inventory and supply chain risk, and then optimize warehouse operational technology to best fit your requirements.

 Your starting place is right where you are.
 You don’t need to have all the answers.
 We can craft the right problem statement and the best solution for you so you can begin your robotics journey early and define your best first moves.
 We help you create a custom holistic solution that addresses your challenges and provides insights across your IT and warehousing infrastructure so you can drive continuous improvements.